Someone looking at a computer screen displaying investments, with dollar signs superimposed over top

 2. Bond

-Bond might be another term you’re familiar with but not really sure what it means.
+“Bond” might be another of the investing terms you’re familiar with but not really sure what it means.
 Bonds are a type of investment where you serve as the creditor and loan your money to a government or company.
 Instead of opting for loans, the company or government entity will issue bonds to investors.
 These bonds have a specific interest rate and will be paid over a certain amount of time.
 Bonds typically make up a portion of an investing portfolio and are often considered “safer” than stocks.

 3. Index Funds